JosephOkumu/Offensive_Security_With_AI/README.md

 | **Adversarial Simulation** | Generate targeted adversarial inputs (e.g., jailbreaks)    |
 | **Post-Exploitation**  | Trigger side-effects, unauthorized outputs, or unsafe actions  |
 | **Reporting**          | Document system responses, gaps, recommendations               |

+## Model Context Protocol (MCP) in Red Teaming

+When testing AI Agents or LLM-integrated pipelines, follow the **Model Context Protocol**:

+- **Instruction Layer**: What instructions control the model?
+- **Context Layer**: What background documents, memories, tools are present?
+- **Input Layer**: What user query or prompt is used?
+- **Output Layer**: What actions or responses are triggered?
+- **Execution Layer**: Does the output trigger tools, plugins, or code execution?